Tyler-Keith-Thompson/Tyler-Keith-Thompson/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on CucumberSwift, it's been a pet project for a while, I wanted an easier way of doing BDD on iOS!
+- 🌱 I’m currently learning Rust in my spare time, but mostly I'm an Apple Developer.

+#### About me:
+I've been writing code since 2008.
+I became an Apple developer in 2012 and have always loved it.
+Swift is absolutely my favorite programming language and I'm always down for sharing what I've learned and learning from others.
+I joined WWT late 2016, and I currently work in the Virtual Office.
 <!--
 **Tyler-Keith-Thompson/Tyler-Keith-Thompson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.